NielVermaas/Leasingdash/README.md

 ## Printing

 - Use your browser's print dialog (or save as PDF) when you need a hard copy.
-The dashboard automatically shifts to a clean light palette, hides interactive-only controls, and refreshes chart colors for legibility without altering the on-screen appearance.
+The dashboard automatically shifts to a clean light palette, tightens card and chart spacing, hides interactive-only controls, and refreshes chart colors for legibility without altering the on-screen appearance.

 ## Data Highlights